randallyash/spillover/README.md

 - Windows `winget` and `scoop` manifests.
 - `spill setup` offers hosted endpoints but does not yet validate a model id that was typed by hand rather than picked from the list.
-- The Grok tier is written and its session flags are verified, but it could not be exercised end to end here: every `grok` call on this machine answers `402 Payment Required — usage balance exhausted`.

 ## License